Help! Baby Latching and Unlatching Repeatedly While Nursing

-How frustrating it is when you have got plenty of milk, but your baby won’t stay latched on and cries?
-Learn the reasons why your baby latching and unlatching repeatedly while nursing and what you can do to help your baby focused while nursing.
+How frustrating is it when you have plenty of milk supply, but your baby won’t stay latched on and cries?
+Learn the reasons why your baby is latching and unlatching while nursing and what you can do to help keep your baby focused while nursing.

 When your baby does this, you start worrying about your milk supply and the health of your baby.
 Also, when a baby suddenly pulls their head off while nursing, you may feel the painful bite on the nipple.

-And you will be happy to know, this behavior of a baby is normal, short-lived, and almost all babies go through it once in their breastfeeding journey.
+You will be happy to know that this behavior of a baby is normal and short-lived; almost all babies go through it once in their breastfeeding journey.

 - 10 Best Postnatal Vitamins for Breastfeeding Moms